sass/sass-site/source/blog/039-rfc-package-importer.md

 While we observed low usage currently of [conditional exports] fields for specifying Sass and CSS files, we expect this to grow as package authors adopt conditional exports.
-In addition, build tools like [Vite], [Parcel] and [Sass Loader for Webpack] all currently resolve Sass paths using the `"sass"` and the `"style"` custom conditions.
+In addition, build tools like [Vite], [Parcel] and [Sass Loader for Webpack] all currently resolve Sass paths using the `sass` and `style` custom conditions.

 [analysis]: https://github.com/oddbird/sass-pkg-test/tree/main/analysis
 [conditional exports]: https://nodejs.org/api/packages.html#conditional-exports